GavinnnTann/Bunch-of-Python-Generated-Games/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please maintain the existing code style and add appropriate documentation for new features.

 ## License